fabricio-entringer/linkedin-agent/README.md

 ```

 The application will:
-1. Start a Chrome browser
+1. Start a browser instance
-2. Log in to LinkedIn using the credentials in your `.env` file
+2. Log in to LinkedIn using the credentials in your .env file
-3. Navigate to the LinkedIn feed
+3. Navigate to the messaging section
-4. Extract content from the feed
+4. Extract the latest 5 conversations
-5. Save the extracted content to the `logs` directory
+5. Generate AI-powered response suggestions for each message
+6. Save the analysis with Contact, Message, and Potential Answer to log files

+Analysis logs can be found in the `app/logs/message_analysis` directory.

 ## Configuration